 Applied Pseudoscience.
 Hinders.
-(Not offered 2006-2007)

 This course offers a brief introduction to the scientific method, and then explores systematically a variety of paranormal phenomena (UFOs, ESP, Bermuda Triangle, etc.).
 It will help students to distinguish between legitimate scientific discoveries and the bogus claims of tricksters and fools.